syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 **AlternateFontName** – Substitutes an available font in the machine for the `OriginalFontName`.
 **AlternateFontStream** – Substitutes a font from stream that is added as embedded resource for the `OriginalFontName`.

-The following code illustrates how to perform Excel to PDF conversion by substituting unsupported fonts in the machine.
+The following code illustrates how to perform Excel-to-PDF conversion by substituting unsupported fonts in the machine.

 {% tabs %}
 {% highlight c# %}